 The Murchison River winds through scenic gorges of red sandstone and makes its way to the ocean through dramatic coastal cliffs.
 Give yourself as much time as possible to explore here, there’s an $11 entrance fee per car if you want to visit the gorges.

-As you drive towards to town of Kalbarri you’ll pass though the western tip of the Kalbarri National Park with plenty of cliffs and rocks to admire.
+As you drive towards to town of Kalbarri you’ll pass through the western tip of the Kalbarri National Park with plenty of cliffs and rocks to admire.
 That’s right Australia, I said rocks.
 Get excited.

-Natural Bridge, Island Rock, Shellhouse and Grandstand are four different view points perched on the cliffs high above their respective features, all connected by a coastal walk that will only take you around an hour, or you can drive to each location.
+Natural Bridge, Island Rock, Shellhouse and Grandstand are four different viewpoints perched on the cliffs high above their respective features, all connected by a coastal walk that will only take you around an hour, or you can drive to each location.

 Further north is Eagle Gorge, stop here for the chance to spot dolphins and whales.
 Pot Alley takes you right down to the base of the cliffs so you can see first hand the powerful waves eroding the soft sandstone.
-You also have the option to visit Rainbow Valley, Mushroom Rock and Red Bluff but these all require a bit of walking.
+You also have the option to visit Rainbow Valley, Mushroom Rock, and Red Bluff but these all require a bit of walking.

 The town of Kalbarri is small and quaint, with a calm inlet protected by a large sandbar which keeps the cliff pounding waves at bay.
-It’s also very quiet during the winter but in summer you can come here to enjoy fishing, kayaking, sailing and diving.
+It’s also very quiet during the winter but in summer you can come here to enjoy fishing, kayaking, sailing, and diving.